valentingavran/anglify/CONTRIBUTING.md

 - **feat**: A new feature
 - **fix**: 'A bug fix
 - **docs**: Documentation only changes
-- **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- **style**: Changes that do not affect the meaning of the code (whitespace, formatting, missing semi-colons, etc.)
 - **refactor**: A code change that neither fixes a bug nor adds a feature
 - **perf**: A code change that improves performance
 - **test**: Adding missing tests or correcting existing tests